Margaret Burbidge: Research career

 She joined the University of California San Diego (UCSD) in 1962.
 In the 1960s and 1970s she measured the masses, compositions, and rotation curves of galaxies and performed early spectroscopic studies of quasars.
 Her discoveries in this area included QSO B1442+101 at a redshift of 3.5, making it the most distant known object at the time, a record which she held from 1974 to 1982.
 She was a supporter of the steady state theory of cosmology, but her own work on quasars helped to support the alternative Big Bang theory.

 In 1972 Burbidge became director of the Royal Greenwich Observatory (RGO), on secondment from UCSD.
-For 300 years the post had always been held by the Astronomer Royal, but when Burbidge was appointed to the RGO directorship the posts were split, with radio astronomer Martin Ryle appointed as Astronomer Royal.
-Burbidge sometimes attributed this to sexism, and at other times to politics intended to reduce the clout of the RGO director.
+For 300 years the post had always been held by the Astronomer Royal, but in 1972 the positions were split, with Martin Ryle appointed as Astronomer Royal and Burbidge as RGO director.
+The official explanation was that because Ryle was a radio astronomer, he was unsuitable to lead an optical observatory.
+Burbidge sometimes attributed the split to sexism, and at other times to politics intended to reduce the clout of the RGO director.
 Burbidge left the RGO in 1974, fifteen months after joining, due to controversy over moving the Isaac Newton Telescope from RGO headquarters at Herstmonceux Castle to Roque de los Muchachos Observatory in the Canary Islands.

 Burbidge campaigned in opposition to discrimination against women in astronomy and was also opposed to positive discrimination.
 In 1972 she turned down the Annie J. Cannon Award of the American Astronomical Society (AAS) because it was awarded to women only: "It is high time that discrimination in favor of, as well as against, women in professional life be removed".
 Her letter declining the prize caused the AAS to set up its first committee on the status of women in astronomy.
 In 1976, she became the first female president of the AAS.
 During her term as president she convinced the members to ban AAS meetings in states which had not ratified the Equal Rights Amendment to the US Constitution.
 In 1984 the AAS awarded her its highest honor, regardless of gender, the Henry Norris Russell Lectureship.

 From 1979 to 1988, she served as the first director of the UCSD's Center for Astrophysics and Space Science.
 In 1981 she was elected President of the American Association for the Advancement of Science (AAAS), serving her one-year term from February 1982 to February 1983.

 At UCSD she helped develop the Faint Object Spectrograph for the Hubble Space Telescope, which launched in 1990.
 With this instrument, she and her team discovered that the galaxy Messier 82 contains a supermassive black hole at its center.
 As professor emerita at UCSD she continued to be active in research until the early 21st century.
 Burbidge authored over 370 research papers.